TommyWabg/Switch2Connect/README.md

   * Click the adjacent toggle button to switch between Tap (triggers the sequence once) and Hold (keeps the sequence pressed as long as you hold the controller button).
   * Click the X button to remove custom input and fall back to the default.
 * **Mode Shift Mapping System:** Applies an alternative button mapping layer utilizing the In-app Gyro mapping store.
 The Mode Shift layer is activated via a dedicated mapping option supporting both Hold (active while held) and Tap (toggle) logic.
 Tap and Hold share a unified state machine, where a Hold action temporarily inverts a Tap-entered Mode Shift.
 Additionally, entering In-app Gyro mode can automatically apply the Mode Shift layer based on per-profile Gyro Control settings.
-* **Categorized Button Mapping Profiles:** Segregated custom button mapping and rumble configurations into three independent target categories: Xbox, PS4, PS5, and Switch 2.
-Remap profiles are saved and loaded automatically based on the active emulation mode.
+* **Emulation-Specific Mapping Categories:** Stores button mappings and rumble settings separately for Xbox, PS4, PS5, and Switch 2 emulation modes.
+The corresponding configuration is loaded when the emulation mode changes.
 * **Custom Mapping Profile System:** A comprehensive profile management system allows users to create, rename, delete, and switch between multiple configurations.
 Each profile persistently stores button mappings, emulation mode, and driver settings.
 Profiles can be managed via a dedicated pop-up window that also configures the "Change Profile List" and "Profile Switching Combo" inputs.
 Features three seamless profile switching methods:
   * Profile Switching Combo: Users can record a custom Profile Switching Combo Trigger and assign specific Combo inputs for dedicated profiles.
 Pressing the Trigger input and a profile's Combo input simultaneously instantly switches to that dedicated profile.
 Both inputs function as standard mappings when not combined.
   * Auto Change Profile: Automatically switches to the selected checked profile in the Change Profile List after 2 seconds of trigger inactivity.